EchoNin9/jinks.pro/docs/PR_PREVIEWS.md

 This repository is configured with automatic pull request previews that create live previews of your website for every PR to the main branch.

+**Note**: This feature may require additional GitHub Actions workflow configuration.
+Currently, the repository uses a simplified deployment workflow.

 ## ✨ How It Works

 ### **Automatic Preview Generation**